James D. Nogalski, The Book of Micah (NICOT)

 As with the other prophets in this commentary, Nogalski argues Jonah has been placed in the Book of the Twelve intentionally.
 Jonah 4:2 is the key verse of the book.
 He argues that this verse takes up Joel’s citation of Exodus 34:6 (380).
 He argues the details in an excursus (382-85).

-As with other NICOT volumes, Nogalski works through the text of each prophet based on the Hebrew test, although all Hebrew is transliterated, so readers without Hebrew can follow the commentary.
+As with other NICOT volumes, Nogalski works through the text of each prophet based on the Hebrew text, although all Hebrew is transliterated, so readers without Hebrew can follow the commentary.
 His comments are generally on the English text with details in the footnotes.
 Each unit begins with a new translation with textual notes coveting syntactical elements and textual problems.
 He then works through a section verse-by-verse.
 Footnotes interact with secondary literature.

 Conclusion.
 Like other recent new volumes in the NICOT series, Nogalski’s commentary on these three books is a worthy successor to Leslie Allen’s earlier volume.
 Although thoroughly researched and full of the details one expects in a major commentary, the prose is enjoyable to read and will serve students and scholars well as they study these three Minor Prophets.
 Whether one is convinced of Nogalski’s view on the overall formation of the Book of the Twelve, this commentary is well worth consulting.